 Amid the turbulence in Westminster, The Parliamentary Review’s Thomas Wilson sat down with Hilary Benn to get a sense of where he thinks politics is headed.Read More

 Jonny Wilkinson addresses the Review gala on World Mental Health Day

-Former England captain and Rugby World Cup winner Jonny Wilkinson spoke at The Parliamentary Review gala on World Mental Health Day, discussing how his life has been changed by success and injury and the subsequent effect on his mental health.Read More
+Former England captain and Rugby World Cup winner Jonny Wilkinson spoke at The Parliamentary Review gala on World Mental Health Day last year, discussing how his life was changed by injuries and success, and the subsequent effects on his mental health.Read More

 Contributed to by leading politicians.

 "This year’s Parliamentary Review follows a significant year in British politics.
 It was a year in which our economy continued to grow, as the Government followed its balanced plan..."

 "It is only by making sustained increases to our productivity that we can deliver the higher wages that will increase living standards and fund the improvement of our public services"